vaporsjs/ethers.js/docs/v5/api/contract/example/README.md

 #### Note on Estimating and Static Calling

-When you perform a static call, the current state is taken into account as best as Ethereum can determine.
+When you perform a static call, the current state is taken into account as best as Vapory can determine.
 There are many cases where this can provide false positives and false negatives.
 The eventually consistent model of the blockchain also means there are certain consistency modes that cannot be known until an actual transaction is attempted.

 Meta-Class Filters